nomansadiq11/devops-utils/README.md

 ## Description

-- This repo created for utilities can useful for DevOps, DevSecOps, Cloud Engineer
+- This repo created for DevOps, DevSecOps, Cloud Engineer utilities
-- added usecases
+- There are `Usecases` added base on my personal experience